Did you know?

 The Wildlife Heritage Festival was held on the last Saturday in September to recognize and celebrate National Hunting and Fishing Day and to increase awareness and a sense of stewardship in participants toward New Jersey’s fish and wildlife resources.
 The attending public had the opportunity to: try their hand at shooting sports, practice spin casting techniques and learn about New Jersey’s natural history along with a host of other environmentally relevant content.

-This larger Expo event will still coincide with National Hunting and Fishing Day and it is being held in a centrally located part of the state, at the Colliers Mills Wildlife Management Area in Jackson Township, in order to be accessible to residents throughout New Jersey.
+This larger Expo event still coincides with National Hunting and Fishing Day and is held in a centrally located part of the state, at the Colliers Mills Wildlife Management Area in Jackson Township, in order to be accessible to residents throughout New Jersey.

 Make a Difference